 Local Members - County Councillor K Broom has not commented on the application to date.
 Dwr Cymru/Welsh Water - Have raised no objection.

 Sustainable Drainage Approval Body (SAB) - Have confirmed that the surface water drainage scheme proposed to serve the development will require separate SAB approval.

-The application has been publicised with the posting of a site notice within the vicinity of the site.
-In response, 5 letters of objection have been received from neighbouring residents which raise the following issues of concern.

-- Highway safety concerns - Surface water drainage and flooding problems - Inaccurate drawings provided with the application. - Presence of Japanese Knotweed within the site. - Impact upon existing trees bordering the site - Impact upon existing pipe adjacent to the site.
+All representations can be viewed in full on our website.
+Summary of Public Representations The application has been publicised with the posting of a site notice within the vicinity of the site.
+In response, 5 letters of objection have been received from neighbouring residents which raise the following issues of concern. - Highway safety concerns - Surface water drainage and flooding problems - Inaccurate drawings provided with the application. - Presence of Japanese Knotweed within the site. - Impact upon existing trees bordering the site - Impact upon existing pipe adjacent to the site.